-Ever dream about owning a beautiful piece of property up north?
+Ever dream about owning a beautiful piece of property in northern Wisconsin?
 We have some good news: you do!
-Nearly 43 percent of Vilas County is public land – open to visitors for recreation.
+Nearly 43 percent of Vilas County is public land that’s open to visitors for recreation.
 In all, the county has more than 240,000 acres and the land is peppered with trails, picnic areas, campsites, swimming beaches and scenic vistas.
 Here’s a quick guide to Vilas County’s biggest areas of public land.

 Vilas County Forest

 The Vilas County Forest covers nearly 41,000 acres and sprawls across seven townships.
 Visitors can access the county forest via a 48-mile network of county forest roads.
 There are three swimming beaches in the county forest and picnicking facilities that are equipped with tables, grills and toilets.
 The forest has nearly 80 miles of trails open to hunting, hiking, mountain biking, and cross-country skiing.
 To explore the county’s trails, download the Map It Vilas County trails app.
 The county has placed fishing piers on eight lakes within the forest and it maintains three campgrounds—the Tamarack Springs Campground, the River Road Equestrian Campground and the Torch Lake Campground and RV Park.